Currently we test and support the following browsers:

 Other COB rules may apply to your situation.
 Please call Human Resources–Benefits if you have additional questions.

 Certain services may require a copay.
 Copays are required for physician office visits, urgent care (minor medical centers), emergency rooms and prescription drugs.
-Copays do not count toward your deductible or out-of-pocket maximum.
+Copays do not count toward your deductible.
 Coinsurance refers to the division of the allowed amount to be paid on a claim (i.e., 70/30 means that 70 percent is to be paid by insurance and 30 percent is to be paid by you).

 With both the Select and Choice PPO plans, you will have two different physician office visit copays—one for primary care physicians and a higher one for more expensive specialty physicians.
 The category of primary care physicians includes the following types of providers: